gwu205/folio/content/projects/ikura/index.md

 ![Ikura Dashboard](./dashboard.jpg)

-After having defined core user journeys and main features, I narrowed down the product's value proposition to the follwing three outcomes to be satisfied:
+After having defined core user journeys and main features, I narrowed down the product's value proposition to the following three outcomes to be satisfied:

 - Provide a navigable database of all members, activities and ongoing projects in my company
 - Perform analysis to improve efficiency of all members in my workplace